temparc/404-tester/readme.md

 Will be saved to a CSV in `/results called 200.csv`

 ## 3xx or Other Status Codes
-Are not saved to a CSV file but will be printed to stdout.
+Are not saved to a CSV file but will be printed to stdout when not using the `follow_redirects` argument.